 Teaching Commons > Teaching Guides > Technology > Zoom

-Zoom is a cloud-based video conferencing and collaboration platform that allows you to interact with people online.
+Zoom is a cloud-based video conferencing and collaboration platform that allows users to interact with people online.
 Zoom can be used for meetings, office hours, webinars, lectures, group projects, and more.
 Video, audio, and screen-sharing options are available, as well as features like instant messaging, polling, and breakout rooms.

 While there are a number of ways to schedule Zoom meetings, it is recommended to schedule them from depaul.zoom.us.